On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Background and Related Work

 Our work sits at the intersection of three key areas: inference-time control for generative models, the theory of path sampling correctors, and the practical challenge of composing pretrained models for scientific discovery.
 We situate our contributions in relation to each (Table~\ref{tab:method_comparison}).

 \textbf{Inference-Time Control and Guidance.} A major advantage of diffusion models is their steerability at inference time.
-Classifier-free guidance (CFG) is a widely used heuristic that mixes conditional and unconditional scores to enhance sample fidelity \citep{ho2021classifierfree,chung2025cfg}.
-More recent work has proposed training-free or post hoc steering frameworks, including universal training-free guidance \citep{liu2024tfg,kumar2024universal}, scalable steering pipelines \citep{chen2025steering}, and energy- or self-guided sampling approaches \citep{selfguidance2023,freedom2023,lgd2023}.
+Classifier-free guidance (CFG) is a widely used heuristic that mixes conditional and unconditional scores to enhance sample fidelity \citep{classifierguidance,chung2025cfg}.
+More recent work has proposed training-free or post hoc steering frameworks, including universal training-free guidance \citep{liu2024tfg,kumar2024universal}, scalable steering pipelines \citep{chen2025steering}, discrete model steering~\citep{rector-brooks2025steering}, refined steering via manifold-constrained guidance~\citep{li2026guided} and kernel density~\citep{hu2025kernel}, RL-based steering~\citep{wagenmaker2025steeringdiffusionpolicylatent}, and energy- or self-guided sampling approaches \citep{selfguidance2023,freedom2023,lgd2023}.
 These methods often adopt ratio-of-densities formulations (e.g., $p(x\mid c)^w/p(x)^{w-1}$), a powerful primitive that also underlies contrastive decoding in language models \citep{li2023contrastive} and controlled generation in discrete diffusion models \citep{schiff2025simple,hasan2025discrete}.
 While practically effective, these approaches focus on how to steer (e.g., by mixing scores) but provide no guarantees that the resulting sampling path remains valid when models are combined multiplicatively.
 Our work is the first to formalize and solve this underlying path-existence problem.

 \textbf{Theoretical Foundations and Path Sampling Correctors.} The steering of stochastic processes has been studied using the Feynman--Kac (FK) formula \citep{stoltz2010free}, which connects pathwise sampling weights to principled unbiased estimators.
 This provides the basis for modern corrector methods in diffusion models \citep{skreta2025feynman,skreta2025superposition,mark2025feynman,hasan2025discrete}.
 Feynman--Kac Correctors (FKC) can in principle yield unbiased samples, but their guarantees require restrictive assumptions: (\emph{i}) homogeneity of models with compatible noise schedules and dimensions, and (\emph{ii}) constant exponents in the ratio-of-densities.
 These assumptions exclude important real-world cases, such as heterogeneous pretrained models or time-dependent negative exponents for denominator annealing.
 When violated, the FK framework provides no guidance, and \emph{Marginal Path Collapse} occurs.
 Our work extends the FK formulation by introducing a path-existence criterion for heterogeneous products and incorporating time-varying exponents into an FK-style partial differential equation, enabling robust correction beyond prior limits.